dotnet/arcade/Documentation/UnifiedBuild/Full-Code-Flow.md

 {
   "name": "nuget-client", // name of VMR's src/ folder for this repository

-  // ❓❓❓: repoToVmr should be renamed to something better?
+  // ❓❓❓: repoToVmr name?
+Maybe egress/ingress?
+Would it be obvious which one applies?
   "repoToVmr": {
     "exclude": [
       "src/NuGet.Clients/NuGet.VisualStudio.Client"